-Here are more of Pam’s photos, the first four showing Sarah Marinah Ebbern, eldest daughter of Thomas and Mary (nee Birch) …. with an obliging caption beneath the first one.
+Here are more of Pam’s photos, the first group showing Sarah Marinah Ebbern, eldest daughter of Thomas and Mary (nee Birch) …. with an obliging caption beneath the first one.

 Photo 3a: Sarah Marinah Ebbern